domwhill/Raytrace/README.md

 #---

-D.Hill, dominicwhill@gmail.com
-Ray trace Python test program
+#Ray trace Python test program
-Solves the ray trace equations to track the propagation and absorption of laser light through a plasma. c-- THIS RAY TRACE FOLLOWS THE ALGORITHM OUTLINED IN Benkevitch et al. Algorithm for Tracing Radio Rays in Solar Corona
+Solves the ray trace equations to track the propagation and absorption of laser light through a plasma.
+ This raytrace follows the algorithm outlined in:
+  Benkevitch et al. Algorithm for Tracing Radio Rays in Solar Corona
           .and.
 Chromosphere, arxiV:1006.5635v3 (2010)